cswclui/katacoda-scenarios-1/mstran-003/step02.md

 ```

+**Step 3:** In a third terminal window, turn on minikube Load Balancing

+`minikube tunnel`{{execute T3}}

+You'll get the following output from the process which will continue to run the third terminal window.

-**Step 3:** Run the shell script the creates a Local Container Registry and seeds the registry with the containers representing each microservice
+**Step 4:** Run the shell script the creates a Local Container Registry and seeds the registry with the containers representing each microservice

 `sh docker-seed.sh`{{execute T1}}